 ‘What if that voice in your dream was from us?’
 Eli asked.
-‘Though not just us, others too.
-All calling out to you as one voice.’
+‘But not only us, others too, all calling out to you as one collective voice.’

 ‘What if this call was a response to your haunting vision?
 Somehow you knew this Mountain was where you could become something more than what you felt in the stifling Lowlands.

 ‘We answered you by inviting you to join us on a Mountain, the one you occasionally glimpsed through the mists of your mind.
 Now that you’ve ascended here, I’m sure it all seems unreal.
 When you discover where you are, you will be able to go further up, far beyond the earth plane.
 You’re up here now, not down there.’

 ‘Yes, this is a mountain like I’ve never climbed before,’ I said.
 ‘And you’re right; it does seem to be a new world; just look at the view, far beyond any plain I’ve seen on earth.
 Indeed, way up and out of sight.’

 ‘I’m not sure you understood me,’ Mo said.
 ‘Likely, it’s not easy for a modern thinker such as yourself to concede to transcendence after being conditioned and steeped in the narrow presuppositions of mechanistic theorems and linguistic paralysis.’

 ‘Did you say linguistic paralysis?’
 I asked.

 ‘Ah, sorry, I meant analysis.
 My apologies to Ludwig Wittgenstein, yet even he understood the limitations of what he had posited after grasping the higher spiritual realms in which you now exist.

 ‘After such an illustrious career, many of his colleagues thought he had gone off the deep end.
-Perhaps, one day they might feel the same about you, and in a sense, they would be right; you really did go off the deep end, far beyond what you realise.
-Maybe that’s what life’s deep chasms are for, to go down far enough to be catapulted to the stars.’
+One day they might say the same about you… and in a sense, they would be right; you certainly did go off the deep end, far beyond what you realise.
+Maybe that’s what life’s chasms are all about, to go down far enough to be catapulted to the stars.’